 - (3) service-learning.

-that specifically supports the It’s About Engagement Quality Enhancement Plan via access to online resources, university-wide and unit-specific
+supports the It’s About Engagement Quality Enhancement Plan via access to online resources, university-wide and unit-specific

 face-to-face events, and individual consultations.